davidthewatson/davidthewatson.github.io/src/writing/art_science_philosophy.md

 What transforms personal meaning-making into social sense-making is the inflection point where our art strikes a resonant chord with others, our science makes hidden truths apparent from data, or our philosophy tethers a shared community across the aisle from diverse, discordant reality.

 Art, science, and philosophy provide mutual understanding through spirit, logic, and intuition.
-Hence, art, science, and philosophy is central to any society cultivating growth and thriving as opposed to merely suffering and survival.
+Hence, art, science, and philosophy are central to any society cultivating growth and thriving as opposed to merely suffering and survival.